Broker comparison – who is the best? In this article, we are introducing JFD Bank.

-Apart from which it has been possible to physically trade over 600 shares from Germany, the USA, Netherlands, and France since the beginning of 2019.
-This comes with an attractive and unique feature.
-After the recently concluded takeover of the German Acon Bank, JFD introduced completely nonchargeable stock trading as the first broker ever.
+Since the beginning of 2019, it has also been possible to physically trade more than 600 stocks from Germany, the USA, the Netherlands, France and Spain.
+There is an attractive feature here.
+After the recently completed takeover of the German Acon Bank, JFD is one of the brokers which offers completely free stock trading.
 A real game changer!
-There are also no other holding costs, fees, restrictions or requirements for the position size and number of trades – nothing.
-Sounds unbelievable, but is actually the truth.
+There are no other holding costs, fees, restrictions or requirements on position size or number of trades – nothing.
+Sounds unbelievable, but it really is.

 Just the spreads need to be paid, of course.
 JFD relies on the price quotations of the CBOE (Chicago Board Options Exchange) for this.
 While bid and ask will often only be 1 cent apart, especially with many liquid DAX stocks, the spread is not fixed and can diverge further than would be the case with Tradegate, for example, and others.
 But a spread expansion by 2 or sometimes up to 4 cents is totally acceptable, especially given the zero-fee model and that the shares are permanently and physically acquired along with all the rights, including dividend pay-outs (minus taxes)!